 - Location.
 Ganglion cysts most commonly develop along the tendons or joints of your wrists or hands.
-The next most common locations are the ankles and feet, although these cysts can occur near other joints as well.
+The next most common locations are the ankles and feet.
+These cysts can occur near other joints as well.

 When to see a doctor

-If you experience a noticeable lump or pain in your wrist, hand, ankle or foot, see your doctor.
+See your doctor if you experience a noticeable lump or pain in your wrist, hand, ankle or foot.
 He or she can make a diagnosis and determine whether you need treatment.

 No one knows exactly what causes a ganglion cyst to develop.
 It grows out of a joint or the lining of a tendon, looking like a tiny water balloon on a stalk, and seems to occur when the tissue that surrounds a joint or a tendon bulges out of place.
 Inside the cyst is a thick lubricating fluid similar to that found in joints or around tendons.